 After World War I, the collieries began to close and Cwmbran had huge unemployment and poverty.

 By 1970 the town's population had reached 33,000.
 Light industry and retail parks now replace the old mines and quarries and the town continues to expand.

 Cwmbran has a population of around 47,000 people.
 Surrounded by hills, the Afon Llywd runs through the valley along with the nearby Monmouthshire and Brecon Canal.

-As well as the original Old Town, Cwmbran has seven neighbourhoods which promote a sense of identity and community within the wider town.
+As well as the original Old Town, Cwmbran has seven neighbourhoods that promote a sense of identity and community within the wider town.